kjappelbaum/oximachine_featurizer/docs/getting_started.rst

 Parsing the CSD
 .................

 The :py:class:`~oximachine_featurizer.parse.GetOxStatesCSD` can be used to retrieve the oxidation states from a list of CSD identifiers.
-This feature requires a CSD license and you need to export :code:`CSD_HOME` for the CSD API to work.
+This feature requires a CSD license and you need to export :code:`CSD_HOME` for the `CSD API <https://downloads.ccdc.cam.ac.uk/documentation/API/installation_notes.html>`_to work.

 You can for example use the following snippet of Python